The Hills @ Harrison Park West

 Bike Park

 Additionally, the hillside topography is such that we envision its use as a true “bike park” along the lines of nearby Griffin Bike Park in Terre Haute.
 While this use would be phased and not happen all at once, we anticipate the installation of pre-built wooden features, multiple “line” options, and much more.
-This would be guaranteed to make West Harrison truly unique, and a much needed contrast to Kickapoo.
+This would be guaranteed to make The Hills truly unique, and a much needed contrast to Kickapoo.

 Hiking